Frequently Asked Questions

 What happens if I miss a payment?

 If you do not make a loan payment on time, you may be assessed a late fee at the discretion of the community-based lender.
 A failure to pay may result in the loan being declared in default.
-During the loan application process, your community-based lender will discuss the full terms of your loan agreement to ensure you understand the details regarding late payment and default.
+During the full loan application process, your community-based lender will discuss the full terms of your loan agreement to ensure you understand the details regarding late payment and default.

 Does completing a pre-application guarantee that I’ll match with a program lender?

-No. While the program has adopted minimum eligibility criteria that are required to apply (for example, at least one year of operations, fewer than 50 employees, less than $5 million in annual revenues), the participating community lenders also apply their own lending criteria.
-An applicant that fails to meet the criteria set by the lenders will not receive a match and will be encouraged to consult with the state’s network of business support organizations.
-The program seeks a diverse group of participating lenders who offer the broadest possible coverage across geographies, industries, and other factors to achieve the highest possible match rate with program applicants.
+An applicant that fails to meet the criteria set by the lenders will not receive a match and will be offered a match to a program technical assistance provider instead, as long as they check-off additional support categories while filling out the pre-application form.
+The program seeks a diverse group of participating lenders who offer the broadest possible coverage across geographies, industries, and other factors to achieve the highest possible match rate with program pre-applicants.